 The legal team at Michael V. Riley and Associates, located in Michigan City, IN, and admitted to practice in the states of Arizona, Illinois, Michigan and Indiana, is at your service.
 We offer reliable assistance in legal matters, with major emphasis on estate planning matters, especially the use of Revocable Living Trusts.
 Learn more about the legal services we offer.

 What Makes Us Different

 Michael V. Riley's Background and Experience

 Michael V. Riley is licensed to practice law in the states of ARIZONA, ILLINOIS, INDIANA AND MICHIGAN.
 Early in his career, Mr. Riley was the head of a one billion dollar trust department which was part of a major regional bank.
 In that capacity, he was responsible for the overall administration of over 2,000 trusts, with asset values ranging from $200,000 to $10,000,000 along with the supervision of 5 attorney trust specialists and 8 MBA degreed trust administrators.
 In addition, he worked closely with attorneys in Northern Indiana in the development of trust documents and presented continuing legal education seminars to attorneys in Lake, Porter, LaPorte and St. Joseph counties.
-In 1992, Mr. Riley began focusing his practice in the area of comprehensive estate planning.
-Mr. Riley's combined practice experience of over 50 years has given him the ability to properly assess his client's needs and prepare comprehensive estate plans for individuals and families.
+In 1992, Mr. Riley returned to private practice focusing his work in the area of comprehensive estate planning.
+Mr. Riley's combined legal experience of over 50 years has given him the ability to properly assess his client's needs and prepare comprehensive estate plans for individuals and families.
 Mr. Riley taught courses at both Purdue University and Indiana University for 20 years.
 This experience helps him to explain complex matters in understandable terms.
 Mr. Riley always takes the time to carefully listen to his clients, so that he can better understand their needs and provide, provide effective, legal services.
-In addition, Mr. Riley served as the head of a $1Biilion Trust Division, and was responsible for the oversight and management of over 1,000 client accounts.

 What We Offer